bheimbu/evolutionary_ecology/docs/source/section.rst

 .. image:: /_static/database_4.png

 .. note::
-  When you click "Back to Traditional Results Page" you will see a graphic that shows how your DNA fragment matches (aligns) with the BLAST results (**see below**).
+  When you click 'Back to Traditional Results Page' you will see a graphic that shows how your DNA fragment matches (aligns) with the BLAST results (**see below**).
 The graphic represents the complete length of the entered sequence, matching sequences from GenBank are listed below.
 The colour code illustrates the degree of similarity across the complete sequence and the mouse-over option enables quick assessment of results.
 When moving the mouse over the graph, names and genes of GenBank entries appear.

 .. image:: /_static/database_5.png